openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 ## Device-Specific Optimizations <a name="device-specific-optimizations"></a>

 The Inference Engine supports several target devices (CPU, GPU, Intel&reg; Movidius&trade; Myriad&trade; 2 VPU, Intel&reg; Movidius&trade; Myriad&trade; X VPU, Intel® Vision Accelerator Design with Intel® Movidius™ Vision Processing Units (VPU) and FPGA), and each of them has a corresponding plugin.
-If you want to optimize a specific device, you must keep in mind the following tips to increase the performance.
+If you want to optimize a specific device, keep in mind the following tips to increase the performance.

 ### CPU Checklist <a name="cpu-checklist"></a>

-CPU plugin completely relies on the Intel&reg; Math Kernel Library for Deep Neural Networks (Intel&reg; MKL-DNN) for major primitives acceleration, for example, Convolutions or FullyConnected.
+The CPU plugin completely relies on the Intel&reg; Math Kernel Library for Deep Neural Networks (Intel&reg; MKL-DNN) for major primitives acceleration, for example, Convolutions or FullyConnected.

 The only hint you can get from that is how the major primitives are accelerated (and you cannot change this).
-For example, on the Core machines, you should see variations of the `jit_avx2` when inspecting the <a href="#performance-counters">internal inference performance counters</a> (and additional '_int8' postfix for [int8 inference](../IE_DG/Int8Inference.md)).
+For example, on machines with Intel® Core™ processors, you should see variations of the `jit_avx2` when inspecting the <a href="#performance-counters">internal inference performance counters</a> (and additional '_int8' postfix for [int8 inference](../IE_DG/Int8Inference.md)).
 If you are an advanced user, you can further trace the CPU execution with (see <a href="#vtune-examples">Intel&reg; VTune&trade;</a>).

 Internally, the Inference Engine has a threading abstraction level, which allows for compiling the [open source version](https://github.com/opencv/dldt) with either Intel&reg; Threading Building Blocks (Intel&reg; TBB) which is now default, or OpenMP* as an alternative parallelism solution.
 When using inference on the CPU, this is particularly important to align threading model with the rest of your application (and any third-party libraries that you use) to avoid oversubscription.
 For more information, see <a href="#note-on-app-level-threading">Note on the App-Level Threading</a> section.

- Since R1 2019, the OpenVINO&trade; toolkit comes pre-compiled with Intel TBB, so any  OpenMP* API or environment settings (like `OMP_NUM_THREADS`) has no effect.
+ Since R1 2019, OpenVINO&trade; toolkit comes pre-compiled with Intel TBB, so any OpenMP* API or environment settings (like `OMP_NUM_THREADS`) have no effect.
  Certain tweaks (like number of threads used for inference on the CPU) are still possible via  [CPU configuration options](../IE_DG/supported_plugins/CPU.md).
  Finally, the OpenVINO CPU inference is NUMA-aware, please refer to the <a href="#note-on-numa">Tips for inference on NUMA systems</a> section.